-Adults 18 years or older who were born after 1956 should also receive the MMR vaccine if:
+Adults 18 years old or who were born after 1956 should get at least one dose (shot) of the MMR vaccine if:

-Adults born during or before 1956 are believed to be immune.
-Many people within that age group had the actual diseases during childhood.
+Adults born during or before 1956 are protected because they likely had the actual diseases during childhood.

+Women who can become pregnant and who have not had the MMR vaccine in the past should have a blood test to see if they are protected (immune).
 If they are not immune, they should receive the MMR vaccine.
-Women should NOT receive this vaccine if they are pregnant or planning to become pregnant within the next 1 to 3 months.
-This may harm the baby.
+Women should not receive this vaccine if they are pregnant or planning to become pregnant within the next 4 weeks.
+The vaccine may harm the baby.

 RISKS AND SIDE EFFECTS

-Most people who receive the MMR vaccine will have no problems from it.
-Others may have minor problems, such as soreness and redness where the shot was given, or fevers.
-Serious problems from receiving the MMR are rare.
+Most persons who get MMR have no problems from it.
+Others may have mild problems such as soreness and redness where the shot was given or a low fever.
+More severe problems from MMR are rare.

-If a rash develops without other symptoms, no treatment is needed.
-It should go away within several days.
+If a rash or swelling of the cheek or neck glands develops without other symptoms, no treatment is needed.
+The symptoms should go away within several days.

 Severe side effects may include:

-There is NO evidence linking MMR vaccination with the development of autism.
+There is no proof that the MMR vaccine is linked to the development of autism.

-Vaccine - MMR; Rubella vaccination; Mumps vaccination; Measles - mumps - rubella (MMR) vaccine
+Vaccine - MMR; Immunization - MMR; Rubella vaccination; Mumps vaccination; Measles - mumps - rubella vaccine

 Centers for Disease Control and Prevention.
 Advisory Committee on Immunization Practices (ACIP) Recommended Immunization Schedules for Persons Aged 0 Through 18 Years and Adults Aged 19 Years and Older - United States, 2013.
 MMWR.
 2013;62(Suppl1):1-19.